-If you’re looking for a way to cut costs, buying used kayaks will give you a chance to get a higher-quality kayak at a lower price.
-You may not be able to pay rock-bottom, budget prices and walk away with a top-end kayak (unless you’re a lucky one-in-a-million), but you can still find quality kayaks at a really great deal.
+If you’re looking for a way to cut costs, buying used kayaks will allow you to get a higher-quality kayak at a lower price.
+You may not be able to pay rock-bottom, budget prices, and walk away with a top-end kayak (unless you’re a lucky one-in-a-million), but you can still find quality kayaks at a great deal.

-However, keep in mind that when you buy used, you’re buying used.
-Some paddlers take excellent care of their kayaks, so you end up with a piece of high-quality sports gear in near-new condition.
+However, remember that when you buy used, you’re buying used.
+Some paddlers take excellent care of their kayaks, so you have high-quality sports gear in near-new condition.
 Sure, the model may be a bit outdated, but it’s still in amazing shape.

-Then there are the paddlers who really use and abuse their kayaks, who let it bang into rocks, trees, and underwater obstacles.
-They’ll let the kayak hull grind on the rocks, shore, or sand, and that wears away at the bottom of the kayak.
+Some paddlers use and abuse their kayaks and let it bang into rocks, trees, and underwater obstacles.
+They’ll let the kayak hull grind on the rocks, shore, or sand, which wears away at the bottom of the kayak.
 This type of used kayak isn’t ideal because the kayak may be in worse shape than you realize.

-If you’re thinking of buying a used kayak, make sure to first read our complete guide so you understand the pros, cons, ins, and outs of how to evaluate, test, and ultimate settle on a used kayak in the best possible condition at the best possible price.
+If you’re thinking of buying a used kayak, make sure first to read our complete guide so you understand the pros, cons, ins, and outs of how to evaluate, test, and ultimately settle on a used kayak in the best possible condition at the best possible price.